portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 Regarding the impact on the sector, we understand that it will manifest itself in three aspects such as transparency, port operations and the improvement of forecast management.

-The ease of integration into the operators' applications will be achieved through the development of a standardized catalog, the definition of standard APIs and an offer of information through PCS and other platforms, such as SIMPLE, for example.
+The ease of integration into the operators' applications will be achieved through the development of a standardized catalogue, the definition of standard APIs and an offer of information through PCS and other platforms, such as SIMPLE, for example.

 We are talking about valuable information for the sector such as: